The 5 Best Nikon FG Lenses

 The Nikon FG is a terrific film SLR camera.
-This article will talk about the 5 best lenses for the Nikon FG, plus a handful of alternative lenses.
+This web page will cover the 5 best lenses for the Nikon FG, plus a few alternative lenses.

-More info is below, but if you're short on time, below is the list:
+Additional info is below, but if you are short on time, below is the list:

 - Kit Lens - Nikon 50mm f/1.8 Series E